 Your first stage of defense is to literally pick the bugs off of your plants.
 Using your fingers or a pair of tweezers, pluck the adult and larval stages off of leaves and drop them into a bucket of hot soapy water.
 This prevents the adults from flying away and will kill the pests.
 You can also use a flat item such as the back of a butterknife or the side of a trowel to scrape eggs off the back of leaves if you discover a widespread collection.
 It’s easier to just trim off colonized leaves and destroy them entirely.

-Use diatomaceous earth to not only deter egg-laying, but to kill Mexican bean beetles.
+Use diatomaceous earth to not only deter egg-laying, but to kill the beetles.
 Their soft undersides are no match to the sharp edges of the superfine crystalline powder.
 Food-grade diatomaceous earth is completely safe to both humans and pets, but to insects, it’s like thousands of tiny razor blades.

 Spot treatments with insecticidal soaps such as Safer Soap are good.
 If you’re seeing limited quantities of bean beetles in your yard, this should help to wipe out what’s there and discourage a longer stay.
 However, you’ll need to thoroughly coat both the top and bottom of the leaves as well as the plant stems to make this effective.

-Neem oil can also be an effective means of Mexican bean beetle control.
-While this is less likely to kill adults, it does deter them from laying eggs on leaves coated in it, and it will slowly poison Mexican bean beetle larvae.
+Neem oil can also be an effective means of control.
+While this is less likely to kill adults, it does deter them from laying eggs on leaves coated in it, and it will slowly poison bean beetle larva.
 It’s even more effective when blended with an insecticidal soap like Safer Soap.
 Neem oil also helps with infestations of other sorts such as aphids and leafhoppers.

 Another option is to use pyrethrins.
 Your first choice should be Safer Brand Yard & Garden Spray, which contains a blend of potassium salts of fatty acids and pyrethrins.
 It works against a number of pests including cabbage worms, spider mites, cabbage loopers, and many more.